by Special Guest, DJ Foodie

 What are hidden carbs?
 Well … based on the term, it seems reasonable to assume it’s a carbohydrate that you can’t see!
 I personally tend to give it a slightly broader scope than that.
 I define hidden carbs more along the lines of “foods which have a greater impact on my blood sugar, than I was anticipating.”
 This can occur for any number of reasons, from too loose of labeling laws, to intentionally deceptive labeling techniques … and finally … to complete and total ignorance on my part.

-So far, I’ve personally lost 142 lbs. by maintaining a low carb way of eating.
+So far, I’ve personally lost over 150 lbs. by maintaining a low carb way of eating.
 I’ve got some skin in the game.
 Along the way, I’ve learned quite a bit and have successfully been tripped up by hidden carbs.
 I know the downside of these evil, shady, invisible gremlins.

 True Story: I had been eating well and losing consistently and happily.
 Then, almost like walking into a solid concrete wall … I stopped losing.
 I hit a weight that I simply could not move through.
 I was stuck.
 Immobile.
 Going nowhere.
 Over time, this started to shake my confidence.
 It made me want to give up.
 Why continue to limit what I’m eating … if it’s not going to work!?!